khaledomar77/store-front-backend/README.md

 ## Running Ports

-  After start up, the server will start on port `3000` and the database on port `5432`
+  After start up, the server will start on port `3000` and the database on port `5432`, The application will run at the URL: [http://localhost:3000/](http://127.0.0.1:3000/)

 ## Endpoint Access

 All endpoints are described in the [REQUIREMENTS.md](REQUIREMENTS.md) file.

+## Database schema

+Full database schema is defined in the [REQUIREMENTS.md](REQUIREMENTS.md) file.